-Coinbase review and comparison
+Coinbase Review and Comparison

-Coinbase is the one of the biggest cryptocurrency companies around, supporting 33 countries, with more than 20 million customers around the world.
+Coinbase is one of the biggest cryptocurrency companies around, supporting over 100 countries with more than 89 million customers around the world.

+That’s Coinbase in a nutshell.
 If you want to get familiar with Coinbase in depth, keep on reading.
 Here’s what I’ll cover in this review:

-- Coinbase overview
+- Coinbase Overview

-- Coinbase services
+- Coinbase Services

-- Currencies and payment methods
+- Currencies and Payment Methods

-- Buying limits
+- Buying Limits

-- Supported countries
+- Supported Countries

-- Customer support and reviews
+- Customer Support and Reviews

-- Conclusion – is Coinbase safe?
+- Conclusion – Is Coinbase Good to Use?

 Coinbase brokerage service

-On the downside, one of the main complaints users have towards Coinbase is the lack of control over their own funds.
-When you open a Coinbase account you don’t have direct access to your coins and you don’t get any private key or a seed phrase.
-Coinbase stores your coins for you – It’s the equivalent of putting your cash at the bank, you don’t own it, the bank does.
+On the downside, one of the main complaints users have towards Coinbase is the lack of control users have over their own funds.
+When you open a Coinbase account, you don’t have direct access to your coins, and you don’t get any private key or a seed phrase.
+For this, you will need to download the standalone Coinbase Wallet app or transfer the coins to another non-custodial wallet.

 Aside from the above, Coinbase supplies additional services such as: